Skip to content

 There are several ways to fracture or break a bone in a car accident.
 Because there are different types of fractured bones, you may not even immediately realize you have one.
 Broken and fractured bones can occur in car accidents due to blunt force trauma or crushing weight, such as when a person is pinned in a car.

-Although a broken bone may not sound as serious as other accident injuries such as head trauma, they can lead to serious complications and create unexpected expenses.
-And when another driver is responsible for the accident, an entire set of additional complications must be dealt with Treatment and recovery can be stressful enough without having to manage legal complications, insurance negotiations, and the finances of a car accident injury.
+Although a broken bone may not sound as serious as other accident injuries such as head trauma, it can lead to serious complications and create unexpected expenses.
+And when another driver is responsible for the accident, an entire set of additional complications must be dealt with.
+Treatment and recovery can be stressful enough without having to manage legal complications, insurance negotiations, and the finances of a car accident injury.
 However, the Pennsylvania auto insurance claim lawyers near you at the Pearce Law Firm can help you navigate these processes and make sure the right person is held responsible for your injuries.

 A broken bone or fractured bone normally heals correctly once set and protected by a splint or cast.
 There are, however, occasions when a break is so severe that pins or plates installed via surgery may be required.
 When this happens, it may mean that even after the surgery, the affected limb and bone may be weaker and not function as they once did.